vmarc/lassi/README.md

 #### Spring Boot

 **Warning**<br>
-To make sure the directories for scenes and settings are created on your computer, make sure the parentDir variable in *DMX-Lighting/server/src/main/java/lighting/server/IO/IOServiceImpl.java* is set to:
+To make sure the directories for scenes and settings are created on your computer, make sure the parentDir variable in<br>
+*DMX-Lighting/server/src/main/java/lighting/server/IO/IOServiceImpl.java* is set to:

 ```java